xregistry/spec/core/spec.md

   Version in the `versions` collection.
 The Resource's `latestVersionUrl` attribute can be used to access the "latest" Version

+All other attributes, including extensions, are associated with the Versions.

 Additionally, when serialized in an HTTP response the Resource MAY include an `Content-Location` HTTP header, and if present it MUST contain the same value as the `latestVersionUrl` attribute.